dfelinto/blender-manual/manual/vitals/quick_render.rst

 To start a *Full render* using :guilabel:`Blender Internal` you can use any of the following
 options:

-- Press :kbd:`f12`
+- Press :kbd:`F12`
 - Go to :menuselection:`Properties Window --> Render context --> Render panel` and press the :guilabel:`Image` button
 - Go to :menuselection:`Render --> Render Image` from the header of the :guilabel:`Info Window` (see: *Header of the Info Window*)
-- Using Blender Search: press :kbd:`space`, type Render and click on :guilabel:`Render`.
+- Using Blender Search: press :kbd:`Space`, type Render and click on :guilabel:`Render`.

 To abort or quit the render, press :kbd:`Esc`.